 Integrations page (Manage Data > Integrations) by clicking Add Integration.
 When the list of integrations displays, click the icon for the database you are using to go to the credentials page.
-If you do not currently have access to the integration you need, contact your CSM.
+If you do not currently have access to the integration you need, contact your Adobe Account Team.

-To finish creating the connection, we will need the following info:
+To finish creating the connection, you need the following info:

-Portfield.
-This info can also be found in our setup documentation for the database.
+Port field.
+This info can also be found in the setup documentation for the database.

 If you are using an encrypted connection, change the